 Can mushrooms make you healthier?
-Ethos caught up with Forage Hyperfoods, a science-backed leader in the functional mushroom space, to learn more.
+Forage Hyperfoods, a science-backed leader in the functional mushroom space, says they can do that and so much more.

 Mushrooms have never been hotter.
 From food to fashion to packaging and pharmaceuticals, it seems there’s nothing mushrooms can’t make better.
-But as versatile as they are, their natural state, their simplicity, can’t be overlooked.
-These little fungi are wonderful boosts to our brains, our immunity, and even our stress levels.
+Fungi offer benefits to our brains, our immunity, and even our stress levels.

 What are functional mushrooms?

 Our love affair with mushrooms isn’t new.
-Functional mushrooms like what Forage Hyperfoods offers, including Chaga, Lion’s Mane, Turkey Tail, Cordyceps, and Reishi, have been in humankind’s medicine cabinet for thousands of years.
+Functional mushrooms like what Canadian functional mushroom producer Forage Hyperfoods offers, including Chaga, Lion’s Mane, Turkey Tail, Cordyceps, and Reishi, have been in humankind’s medicine cabinet for thousands of years.
 Most notably, they played prominent roles in Eastern medicine, revered for their abilities to heal all manner of ailments.

 But this new relationship with mushrooms is what Forage Hyperfoods’ president, Jonathan Murray, calls “a mushroom awakening.”
 The need for mushroom benefits has never been higher.

 One mushroom in particular, chaga, has shown tremendous potential in our quest for immune health.
 Chaga has one of the highest antioxidant (ORAC) scores of any food; it’s more than thirty times as high as açaí berries, widely considered to be the most antioxidant-rich foods available.
 These antioxidants fight against free radicals and oxidative stress.
 It’s a key reason chaga is such an immune-enhancing food.